The Ultimate Guide to Excalibur Dehydrator Times: Fruits, Vegetables, and Jerky

 Storage and Uses

-Properly dehydrated vegetables can be stored in airtight containers for 6-12 months.
+Properly dehydrated vegetables will last longer and maintain their quality when stored correctly in airtight containers for 6–12 months.
 They can be used in soups, stews, casseroles or rehydrated for use in recipes.
 Dried vegetables are also great for camping trips or emergency food supplies.

 Jerky in Your Excalibur Dehydrator

 One of the most popular uses for the Excalibur dehydrator is making homemade jerky.
-This protein-packed snack is not only tasty but also a great way to preserve meat.
+This protein-packed snack is not only tasty but also a great way to preserve meat, and you can experiment with a variety of homemade jerky recipes for meat lovers.
 Here’s what you need to know about making jerky in your Excalibur dehydrator:

 Types of Meat for Jerky

-While beef is the most popular type of jerky, you can make jerky from other meats too:
+While beef is the most popular type of jerky, you can make jerky from other meats too—just be sure to choose the best meat cuts for beef jerky:

 Temperature and Drying Time